EndPointCorp/end-point-blog/2012/02/08/download-functionality-rails-ecommerce.html.md

 title: Download Functionality for Rails Ecommerce
 ---

 I recently had to build out downloadable product support for a client project running on [Piggybak (a Ruby on Rails Ecommerce engine)](https://github.com/piggybak/piggybak) with extensive use of [RailsAdmin](https://github.com/sferik/rails_admin).
-Piggybak's core functionality does not support downloadable products, but it was not difficult to extend.
+Piggybak’s core functionality does not support downloadable products, but it was not difficult to extend.
 Here are some steps I went through to add this functionality.
 While the code examples apply specifically to a Ruby on Rails application using [paperclip](https://github.com/thoughtbot/paperclip) for managing attachments, the general steps here would apply across languages and frameworks.

 ### Data Migration

 Piggybak is a pluggable ecommerce engine.
-To make any models inside your application "sellable", the class method acts_as_variant must be called for any class.
+To make any models inside your application “sellable”, the class method acts_as_variant must be called for any class.
 This provides a nice flexibility in defining various sellable models throughout the application.
 Given that I will sell tracks in this example, my first step to supporting downloadable content is adding an is_downloadable boolean and attached file fields to the migration for a sellable item.
 The migration looks like this:

 ```ruby
 class CreateTracks < ActiveRecord::Migration